13 Things to Do in Madrid in the summer

 Book a tour of the Retiro

-2. Cool off in the water parks of Madrid
+2. Cool off at Madrid's water parks

-Madrid Water Park| ©David
+Madrid water park| ©David

-Madrid Water Park| ©David
+Madrid water park| ©David

 • The Madrid Zoo Aquarium, where you can admire more than 300 species of animals and 100 species of plants in their natural habitats.